Is This What We're Getting With The Next Big iPhone Update?!

 Advertisement

 Last year, this meant new messaging effects including digital touch and emoji suggestions.
 What could be coming for 2017?
-Below, a look at some of the rumors that are swirling.
+Below, a look at some of the rumours that are swirling.

 Screenshot Alerts

-Before you freak out, know that this rumor was one that was started on and fueled by the Twitter-mill.
+Before you freak out, know that this rumour was one that was started on and fuelled by the Twitter-mill.
 If it were true, it would mean that someone (say, your maybe boyfriend) would know when you took a screenshot of a cryptic text to send to a friend for insight.
-But again, Twitter rumors have a tendency to spin out of control with little substantiation.
+But again, Twitter rumours have a tendency to spin out of control with little substantiation.

 "ios 11 is gonna have screenshot alerts for iMessage"— Andrea. (@andrea_lynn15) March 14, 2017